 Doors can be removed by conventional rescue tools such as hand, electric, and hydraulic.
 In certain situations, it may be easier to pry back the body to expose and unbolt the hinges.

 Roof Removal

-The vehicle contains side curtain airbags.
-If undeployed, it is not recommended to remove or to displace the roof.
-The side curtain airbags may be identified as illustrated.
+The vehicle may contain optional side curtain airbags.
+If equipped and undeployed, it is not recommend to remove or to displace the roof.
+Optional side curtain airbags may be identified as illustrated.

 Dash Displacement